leighnd/In-depth-NGS-Data-Analysis-Course/README.md

-# In-depth NGS Data Analysis Course
+# In-depth NGS Data Analysis Course, BIG CHANGE

 This branch (May 2017) of the NGS course repo contains all course materials for the Summer 2017 version of HBC's In-depth NGS Data Analysis Course, a 12-day course run over 6 weeks (May 31 through July 7, 2017).